A Vacant Affair: History

-Formed in 2004, the band first started playing through underground gigs and with much hard work.
-It was not until two years later that they first started gaining mainstream popularity when they performed in Baybeats '06.
+Formed in 2004, the band first started playing through underground gigs.
+Two years later, they first started gaining mainstream popularity when they performed in Baybeats '06.
 At the same time, they started selling their first self-titled EP album, which consisted of 5 tracks.
 They were featured on Mediacorp (2007 New Year's Eve Countdown @ Vivocity), Nokia (Flow! @ Ministry of Sound), The Esplanade (Baybeats 2006, Baybeats 2007, On the Waterfront shows), Midas Promotions (SingFest ‘08), National Library Board’s ‘Speak Good English’ campaign (School Invasion Tour 2007 & Timbre Bar shows), Lime Magazine (Lime Sonic Bang 2007) and National Youth Council's numerous 'Weekend Trip @ Youth Park' gigs & *scape @ The Lab gigs.
 In early 2009, they also performed in "Live n Loaded" on national TV.
 The band has so far shared stages with other groups such as As I Lay Dying, Story of The Year, Funeral For A Friend, Love Me Butch and many others.